Ksavva1021/Tau-Trigger-SF/README.md

 ```
 ___
 ## 3) Creating the turn-on curves
-The script `scripts/createTurnOn_multi.py` computes the trigger efficiencies in different $p_\mathrm T$ bins for data and MC, and outputs the result in a single ROOT file, as well as producing some plots in PDF format for a quick sanity check.
+The script `scripts/createTurnOn_multi.py` computes the trigger efficiencies in different $p_\mathrm T$ and PNet DM bins for data and MC, and outputs the result in a single ROOT file, as well as producing some plots in PDF format for a quick sanity check.
 It uses the skims produced in the previous step.
 For example:

 ```
 python3 scripts/createTurnOn_multi.py --input-data output/skim_data_2024.root --input-dy-mc output/skim_mc_2024.root --channels etau,mutau,ditau,ditaujet,ditauANDditaujet --id-algo PNet --working-points VTight --output output/turn_on_2024/TurnOn
 ```

 Unlike in early Run 3 (2022/23), in 2024 the set of events passing the `ditaujet` trigger is not a simple subset of those passing the `ditau` trigger.
-Hence in the command above includes an additional scale factor calculation corresponding to events which pass both the `ditau` and `ditaujet` triggers.
+Hence, the command above includes an additional scale factor calculation corresponding to events which pass both the `ditau` and `ditaujet` triggers.

 The choice of `--id-algo` and `--working-points` reflects the current preference of the $\mathrm{H}\rightarrow\tau\tau \ \mathcal{CP}$–working group for analysing late Run 3 data, where we have decided to use the offline selection criterion that hadronic tau candidates must pass the "VTight" working point for "PNetVSjet".
 For early Run 3 however, "DeepTau2018v2p5VSjet" is used instead.
 ___